Z4N/twitter-histogram/README.md

 The easiest way to test the app without having to do server configuration is to run the PHP built in server on your environment (available since php 5.4)

-**To launch the app with our web directory as document root, go in the app directory and :**
+**Launch the app with web directory as document root**
+From the app root directory execute this command:
 `php -S localhost:8080 -t web web/index.php`